sagamusix/TBTray/README.md

 ([x86](https://aka.ms/vs/16/release/VC_redist.x86.exe), [x64](https://aka.ms/vs/16/release/VC_redist.x64.exe))
 as your Thunderbird.

+0. Make sure that you are using Thunderbird 78 or later.
 1. Download the [latest TBTray release](https://github.com/sagamusix/TBTray/releases).
 2. Extract the archive anywhere you want, `%localappdata%\TBTray` would be a good place for instance.